List on Bids44 →

 Common Scams to Watch For (India 2026)

-Google Account Lock (FRP).
-The phone looks clean and boots up, but after a factory reset, it asks for the previous owner’s Google account details.
-This is Google Factory Reset Protection (FRP).
-ALWAYS insist on a factory reset in front of the seller and ensure you can complete the initial setup as a new device before handing over any money.
-If they can’t remove it, the phone is useless to you.
+Google Account Lock (FRP): The phone looks perfectly fine, but after you factory reset it, it asks for the previous owner’s Google account credentials.
+This renders the phone unusable for you.
+ALWAYS factory reset the phone in front of the seller and complete the initial setup process before handing over any money.

-Fake Battery Health Reading.
-Some sellers use modified software or specific apps to spoof a high battery health percentage.
-The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is fake.
-Use AccuBattery to get a more reliable estimate, and always test the phone for a good hour before buying.
+Fake Battery Health Reading: Some sellers use modified software or apps to display a falsely high battery health percentage.
+The real test is actual usage—if the phone dies quickly despite showing 90%+ health, the reading is likely fake.
+Always use an app like AccuBattery to get a more reliable estimate.

 Seller’s Guide — How to Maximize Your OnePlus Nord CE 3 Resale